 Music to my ears

 A multi-sensory approach to enhance the customer experience in your store can increase sales and impact on your business's bottom line.
-Research shows that the stimulation of more than one sense can achieve a multiplying effectii, creating an even bigger emotional impact on your customer.
-In order to benefit from this multiplying effect, carefully asses what kind of emotions you would like to evoke, analyse the current shop environment, and then make necessary adjustments to provide sensory stimuli suitable for your target group.
+In order to benefit from sensory marketing carefully asses what kind of emotions you would like to evoke, analyse the current shop environment, and then make necessary adjustments to provide sensory stimuli suitable for your target group.
 During this process, don't hesitate to take on feedback from staff and customers, as their perception might differ from your own.

 iRebecca Sullivan, 2017, How Retailers are Using Sensory Branding, News.com.au, viewed 1 March 2018

 ii Harvard Business Review, 2016, When Sensory Marketing Works and When It Backfires, viewed 1 March 2018